notvedant24/qtify/README.md

 Edit
 npm install
 ⚙️ Environment Configuration
-Create a .env file in the project root.
+Create a .env file in the root of your project.

 Add the following environment variables: